ourresearch/openalex-help/README.md

 * _Easy —_ Our service is fast, modern, and well-documented.
 * _Open —_ Our complete dataset is free under the CC0 license, which allows for transparency and reuse.

+We believe the global research system is one of humankind's most beautiful creations.
+OpenAlex aims to make that whole beautiful creation available to everyone, everywhere.

 Many people and organizations have already found great value using OpenAlex.
 Have a look at the [Testimonials](https://openalex.org/testimonials) to hear what they've said!

 ## Who are we?